Chinese New Year in London

 One of the largest Chinese New Year celebrations outside of Asia takes place in London, in fact, this is the biggest outdoor event in London attended by hundreds of thousands of people each year.

-The Chinese community, the city and the various organizations and sponsors come together to put on an extraordinary event that includes a spectacular Grand Parade through the streets of London, lively street fairs and markets, dazzling performances, concerts, fireworks and a fairly new event, a stunning Lantern Festival.
+The Chinese community, the city and the various organizations and sponsors come together to put on an extraordinary event that includes a spectacular Grand Parade through the streets of London, lively street fairs and markets, dazzling performances, concerts, fireworks and occasionally, a stunning Lantern Festival coincides with the dates of the Lunar New Year.

 This is a wonderful time for kids in London with such a lively atmosphere, colorful and energetic lions, majestic dragons parading through the streets, crackling sounds of firecrackers and of course, this being a Chinese festival, food food food!